Tag Archives: seitai

 Some additional information

 Seitai was developed by Haruchika Noguchi (1911-1976) in Japan.
 Katsugen Undo (or Regenerating Movement) is an exercise of the extrapyramidal motor system that is part of Seitai.
-Itsuo Tsuda (1914-1984), who introduced Katsugen Undo to Europe in the 1970s, said: ‘The human body has a natural ability to readjust its condition.
-This ability […] is part of the extrapyramidal motor system.’
+Itsuo Tsuda (1914-1984), who introduced Katsugen Undo in Europe in the 70s, would write about it: ‘The human body is endowed with a natural ability to readjust its condition […].
+This ability[…] is the responsibility of the extrapyramidal motor system.’
+1Itsuo Tsuda, One, Chap.
+VI, 2016, Yume Editions, p.
+46 (1st ed. in French: 1978, Le Courrier du Livre (Paris)

 Excerpts from the video on Yuki